 To us, this means it’s important to have *both* an enterprise cloud to capture and retain existing enterprise customers while also deploying a low-cost commodity cloud, built like Amazon and Google, targeted at consumers, developers, and new cloud applications.
 Particularly those apps that drive the burgeoning smart phone market and play to any telcos inherent strengths.

-Previous post: KT Private Cloud Performance Scores Next post: Elasticity is NOT #Cloud Computing … Just Ask Google
+Previous post: Cloudharmony: KT’s cloud faster than Amazon, Rackspace Next post: Elasticity is NOT #Cloud Computing … Just Ask Google